Scaling ResNets in the Large-depth Regime: Scaling in the Continuous-time Setting

 \begin{proposition} Consider the $\texttt{res-1}$ model, taking $\sigma$ as the identity function.
 Assume that Assumption $(A_5)$ is satisfied and that $\mathscr{V}_0^T$ has a positive eigenvalue.
 Let $\alpha_L = \nicefrac{1}{L^\beta}$, with $\beta \in (0, 1)$.
 Then, almost surely,

 \end{proposition}

 The assumption of the existence of a positive eigenvalue for $\mathscr{V}_0^\top$ is mild.
 For instance, if the entries of $\mathscr{V}_0$ are i.i.d.~random variables with finite moments of all order, \citet{gotze2021rate} show that such an eigenvalue exists with probability at least $1-\nicefrac{1}{d}$ for $d$ large enough.
+Essentially, the proof relies on showing divergence of the hidden states along the eigenvector associated to a positive eigenvalue of $\mathscr{V}_0^T$.
+The extension to models that do not have an identity activation function is delicate.
+Indeed, while we expect such divergence to generally occur with a non-linear activation function, it is technically delicate to show as one has to rule out cases where the non-linearity of the activation function induces compensations that prevent divergence.

 In this setting, we observe experimentally a behavior of the output and of the gradients when $L$ grows large similar to the one explored in Section \ref{sec:scaling-iid}.
 This is illustrated in Figures \ref{fig:smooth_scaling_init_norm} and \ref{fig:smooth_scaling_init_gradient}, which mirror Figures \ref{fig:scaling_init_norm} and \ref{fig:scaling_init_gradient} in Section \ref{sec:scaling-iid}.
 The figures clearly show that there exist three cases for the output and for the gradients: an identity case (left plots), an explosion case (middle), and a non-trivial case separating explosion and identity (right).
 However, the remarkable point is that the separation occurs for $\beta = 1$, and not $\beta=\nicefrac{1}{2}$, as predicted by Propositions \ref{prop:stability-neural-ode} and \ref{prop:explosion-neural-ode}.